Authentication#

 def get_token(self):

-"""Get a valid access token, refreshing if necessary."""
+"""Get a valid access token, requesting a new one if necessary."""

 if self.token is None or self._is_expired():